Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • You have a low initial financial commitment with no down payment, just a deposit.

-• Lease payments are tax-deductible.
+• Lease payments are often tax-deductible.

-• The landlord handles repairs and maintenance.
+• The property owner or manager may handle repairs and maintenance.

 • Generally, you can lease in a nicer area than if you buy.